ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/FIGURE_OF_MERIT_CONSTRAINT_NAME.rst

               - Coordinate Point Metric constraint.

             * - :py:attr:`~CENTROID_AZIMUTH_ANGLE`
-              - Centroid Azimuth Angle constraint.
+              - Do not use this enumeration, as it is deprecated.
+Centroid Azimuth Angle constraint.

             * - :py:attr:`~CENTROID_RANGE`
-              - Centroid Range constraint.
+              - Do not use this enumeration, as it is deprecated.
+Centroid Range constraint.

             * - :py:attr:`~CENTROID_SUN_ELEVATION_ANGLE`
-              - Centroid Sun Elevation Angle constraint.
+              - Do not use this enumeration, as it is deprecated.
+Centroid Sun Elevation Angle constraint.

             * - :py:attr:`~COLLECTION_ANGLE`
               - Collection Angle constraint.